-The costs of operating the HEC after opening will be shared by CWRU and Cleveland Clinic, with CWRU expected to pay a significantly larger share because of its greater proportionate use of the HEC.
-CWRU will also incur costs of approximately \$500,000 in Fiscal Year 2019 incident to moving the three schools from their present locations into the HEC.
-The University expects that the total operating costs of the SOM, the Dental School and the Nursing School after the move to the HEC will be higher than those schools' current operating costs.
-Those higher operating costs will begin in Fiscal Year 2020.
+The costs of operating the HEC are shared by CWRU and Cleveland Clinic, with CWRU paying a significantly larger share because of its greater proportionate use of the HEC.
+The University expects that the total operating costs of the SOM, the Dental School and the Nursing School after the move to the HEC will be higher than those schools' operating costs prior to the move to the HEC.